3ZZAM217/3ZZAM217/README.md

 <div align="center">

-As a dedicated cybersecurity student, I am deeply passionate about offensive security, focusing specifically on web exploitation, red teaming, and penetration testing.
-I spend my time tackling hands-on challenges and analyzing systems, constantly pushing the boundaries of my technical knowledge to understand how complex web applications and network infrastructures can be compromised—and ultimately secured.
-My goal is to transform theoretical academic concepts into practical, real-world security assessments and actionable threat mitigation strategies.
+I am a cybersecurity student and ethical hacker with a specialized focus on web exploitation, red teaming, and comprehensive penetration testing.
+I leverage GitHub to document my security journey, share vulnerability research, and develop custom tooling.
+Driven by the critical-thinking aspect of InfoSec, I spend my time assessing web environments, simulating advanced persistent threats, and writing scripts to automate offensive security workflows.
+I am always open to collaborating on security-focused projects and connecting with fellow industry professionals.

 <br />